Best Smith Sunglasses for Fishing and Water Sports 2023

 If you’re cool, those shades will probably make you even cooler.
 But for the rest of you, keep on reading and you’ll surely find a pair that you’ll be stoked to wear.

-Man wearing smith boomtown sunglasses indoors
+Man wearing Smith Boomtown sunglasses indoors

 I tried out the Smith Boomtown and Spinner shades at ICAST 2022, but they’re not my style.